Enjoy snippets of some of my work. Go to Amazon.com to purchase a copy of the books.

 After experiencing unbelievable malice at the hands of her manager at BIMSTAR Industries, Zenith Chargrin loses her baby in her seventh month of pregnancy.

-That loss coupled with unrelenting assaults and acts of cruelty from Zenith’s manager and his wife, causes Zenith to relive the loss over and over in a hellish nightmare that recurs on a nightly basis.
+That loss coupled with unrelenting assaults and acts of cruelty from Zenith’s manager and his wife, causes Zenith to re-live the loss over and over in a hellish nightmare that recurs on a nightly basis.

 a snippet from . . .
 CHAPTER THREE